pohara60/web-sudoku-solver/README.md

 There is some support for automating possible values:

--   The Update button updates the possible values for cells linked to the current cell.
+-   The Update button updates the possible values for cells (and cages) linked to the current cell.
 -   Backspace adds the deleted value to possible values for cells linked to the current cell.

-_There is no automation of Killer Sudoku cage possible values._
+_There is limited automation of Killer Sudoku cage possible values._

 ## To Do

-1. Improve manual solution.
 2. Let the user paste in puzzle text, so they can re-enter previously saved puzzles.
 3. Generate new puzzles, rather than just have hard-coded puzzles.
 4. Analyze puzzles for degree of difficulty.